Claude on AWS Bedrock

 HumanLayer sessions can run Claude through Amazon Bedrock instead of the Anthropic API.

-Configuration is entirely environment-variable based and inherits your Claude Code settings.
+The configuration uses environment variables and inherits your Claude Code settings.

 The standard Claude Code Bedrock setup applies unchanged.